Masala chai step-by-step recipe with photos.

 Step by step instructions

-3. Boil the spices in water for few minutes
+3. Boil the spices in water for a few minutes.

 Served with piping hot pakoda - perfect for rainy days